 The Glenelg gates are at the mouth of the Patawalonga Lake.
 Built in the 1950s and 1970s, they provide important services by stopping flooding from sea storm surges and storm water flood flows, and allowing sea water to be circulated through the Patawalonga Lake to sustain its aesthetics and health.
 They also provide a walkway connecting Glenelg and Glenelg North across the mouth of the lake.

 This project involves repairs and improvements to the operating system of the Glenelg gates and the replacement of the public walkway which is now complete.

 The sediment management project is expected to have little impact on the local community.

 View a community update on the gates and an update on both projects, presented in March 2014 to the Patawalonga Watch Group.

 Who manages the Patawalonga Lake system?

-The Department of Environment, Water and Natural Resources facilitates the governance structure that manages the system, with support provided by the:
+The Department for Environment and Water facilitates the governance structure that manages the system, with support provided by the:

 - Patawalonga Advisory Group that has met biannually since 2004 to provide strategic advice on the management of the system and as a forum to address issues associated with its operation.
-Representatives include the department, Adelaide Airport, Adelaide and Mount Lofty Ranges Natural Resources Management Board, Biosecurity SA, City of Holdfast Bay, City of West Torrens, Environment Protection Authority SA, SA Water and State Emergency Service SA.
+Representatives include the Department for Environment and Water, Adelaide Airport, Adelaide and Mount Lofty Ranges Natural Resources Management Board, Biosecurity SA, City of Holdfast Bay, City of West Torrens, Environment Protection Authority SA, SA Water and State Emergency Service SA.

 - Patawalonga Watch Group that conducts audit and watchdog exercises each year.
-Representatives include the department, Adelaide Sailing Club, Adelaide Shores, City of Holdfast Bay, City of West Torrens, Glenelg Marina, Glenelg Residents Association, State Emergency Service SA and SA Police.
+Representatives include the Department for Environment and Water, Adelaide Sailing Club, Adelaide Shores, City of Holdfast Bay, City of West Torrens, Glenelg Marina, Glenelg Residents Association, State Emergency Service SA and SA Police.